msizimkhize/South-African-Crime-Statistics-Comparative-Analysis-Project/README.md

 - https://www.kaggle.com/datasets/harutyunagababyan/crime-stats-of-south-africa-2011-2023
 - Latest crime statistics

 The data is indeed limited, in that it only spans the eleven-year period.
-The data had to remain encrypted and entirely anonymous, as to ensure safety for the persons who reported the crimes herein contained.

-The data presented as a CSV is accessible and credible: R Studio was used for the purpose of preprocessing it.
+The given dataset had been anonymised and the statistics numerised, as to ensure safety for the persons who reported the crimes contained.
+The dataset presented was readily accessible and highly credible.
+R Studio and BigQuery were used for the purpose of preprocessing it.

-The data is provided on the South African crime statistics between the year 2011 and 2023.
 The parameters, by criterion, will be tabulated in this report, based on the nature and demographics of the crime.
+Finally, the graphics were rendered on the Tableau environment.

 The data was processed as follows, so as to yield the desired visuals and information.
 ***